maths/moodle-qtype_stack/doc/en/Maintaining/Deploying.md

 1. You can click on the seed numbers to view a particular random variant.
 The testing page lists values of all the variables, displays the question and the worked solution.
 The testing page is a very efficient way to look at your random variants.
 2. When you deploy new variants STACK will run all the question tests.
 If a test fails, the generation process will stop with an error message, showing the failing test.

+## Systematic and matched variants

+1. It is possible to [deploy all variants systematically](Deploying_systematically.md).
+2. It is possible to [match variants between separate questions](Deploying_matched_variants.md).

+These are advanced features.